Our Laboratory

 Clinical Psychology Ph.D Student

-Malick is a first year Ph.D student in clinical psychology.
+Malick is a second year Ph.D student in clinical psychology.
 Malick’s research interests include studies on older adults and the general population living with cancer.

 Dissertation: TBD